SoloLeveller95/react-js-coding-test-level-1/README.md

 # Please read

-I'm so sorry as I forgot to create a separate branch for 1) form validation and 2) pokedex.
-Unfortunately, i have pushed all the code to the main branch.
-Nonetheless, You can the form validation test in the Home component under the pages folder and you can also find the Pokedex under the same pages folder.
-Sorry for the inconvenience 🙏🙏.

 Please checkout this link for the app demo : https://fathullah-pokedex.netlify.app

 ## Getting Started with Create React App